gabrieldhofer/MMU/README.md

 * R - a character array where element i represents the resident bit for page i
 * D - a character array where element i tells us if the contents in physical memory match the contents in secondary storage (on the disk).
-* PPN - an integer array where elelemnt i store the physical page number PPN for page i in the page table.
+* PPN - an integer array where elelement i store the physical page number PPN for page i in the page table.

 Additionally, we also allocate an array called `pageFrequency` which helps us keep track of how often pages are accessed by the CPU.
 `pageFrequency` is used to implement the page replacement algorithm (LFU).